Set up API-based website activity events

 Key things to be aware of when tracking server-side events:

-• Make sure to replace PRIVATE_API_KEY with your private API key.
+with your private API key. - The

-• The unique_id should be a unique identifier for the order (e.g. Order ID).
+should be a unique identifier for the order (e.g. Order ID). - If the same combination of metric and

-• time is a special property that should be a UNIX timestamp of the order date and time in the format of 2022-11-08T00:00:00.
-If this is not submitted, it will be created upon submission of the event.
+is a special property that should be a UNIX timestamp of the order date and time in the format of2022-11-08T00:00:00

-Server-side events should include any information about the person who took the action (e.g., first name) as profile properties in the customer_properties dictionary and any information specific to the event itself (e.g., a list of ordered items) in the properties dictionary.
+Server-side events should include any information about the person who took the action (e.g., first name) as profile properties in the customer_properties

 In this example, we will be using Python with the Requests library.
 Many other language examples are available in our API reference as well as in our Postman Workspace.